Multi-variable Quantification of BDDs in External Memory using Nested Sweeping (Extended Paper): Experimental Evaluation

 Even though this discards the instances where CAL struggles, i.e.\ the data points that remain are in CAL's favour, \cref{fig:nested_vs_cal} shows Adiar heavily outperforms CAL for instances where Adiar takes $1$~s or longer to solve.
 Where CAL uses $133.4$~h to solve 124 instances, Adiar, by solving them in only $2.3$~h, is $59.1$ times faster.
 On these larger instances, CAL is on average $14.7$ times slower than Adiar.
 As is evident in \cref{fig:nested_vs_cal} and \cref{tab:cal}, Adiar especially outperforms CAL on the QBF benchmark.
 For example, the largest difference was measured for the \texttt{hex/hein\_15\_5x5-13} QBF instance, where CAL is $1081$ times slower than the $71.2$~s Adiar needs to solve it.

-On the other hand, CAL is considerably faster for the instances where Adiar takes less than $1$~s to solve.
-At this smaller scale, CAL primarily uses conventional depth-first algorithms; doing the same for Adiar is still left as future work \cite{Soelvsten2023:ATVA,Soelvsten2024:SPIN}.
+CAL is considerably faster for the instances where Adiar takes less than $1$~s to solve.
+At this small scale, CAL uses the conventional depth-first algorithms \cite{Soelvsten2023:ATVA} to sidestep the performance issues of its external memory breadth-first algorithms.
+Doing the same for Adiar is still left as future work \cite{Soelvsten2023:ATVA,Soelvsten2024:SPIN}.